USS Akron: Aftermath of loss

 Akron's loss spelled the beginning of the end for the rigid airship in the U.S. Navy, especially since one of her leading proponents, Rear Admiral William A. Moffett, was among the dead.
 President Roosevelt said, "The loss of the Akron with her crew of gallant officers and men is a national disaster.
 I grieve with the Nation and especially with the wives and families of the men who were lost.
 Ships can be replaced, but the Nation can ill afford to lose such men as Rear Admiral William A. Moffett and his shipmates who died with him upholding to the end the finest traditions of the United States Navy."
 The loss of the Akron was the largest loss of life in any airship crash.

 Macon and other airships received life jackets to avert a repetition of this tragedy.
 When Macon was damaged in a storm in 1935 and subsequently sank after landing in the sea, 70 of the 72 crew were saved.

-The songwriter Bob Miller wrote and recorded a song, "The Crash of the Akron", within one day of the disaster.
+Songwriter Bob Miller wrote and recorded a song, "The Crash of the Akron", within one day of the disaster.

 In 2003, the U.S. submarine NR-1 surveyed the wreck site and performed sonar imaging of the Akrons girders.